-We’re happy to announce that Aiven PostgreSQL now has support for connection pools.
+We're happy to announce that Aiven for PostgreSQL now has support for connection pools.
 Connection pooling allow you to maintain very large numbers of connections to a database while keeping the server resource usage low.

-Aiven PostgreSQL connection pooling utilizes PGBouncer for managing the database connection and each pool can handle up to 5000 database client connections.
+Aiven for PostgreSQL connection pooling utilizes PGBouncer for managing the database connection and each pool can handle up to 5000 database client connections.
 Unlike when connecting directly to the PostgreSQL server, each client connection does not require a separate backend process on the server.
 PGBouncer automatically interleaves the client queries and only uses a limited number of actual backend connections, leading to lower resource usage on the server and better total performance.

 Eventually a high number of backend connections becomes a problem with PostgreSQL as the resource cost per connection is quite high due to the way PostgreSQL manages client connections.
 PostgreSQL creates a separate backend process for each connection and the unnecessary memory usage caused by the processes will start hurting the total throughput of the system at some point.
 Also, if each connection is very active, the performance can be affected by the high number of parallel executing tasks.